-Vehicles have come a long way in terms of fuel efficiency, but there are still a lot of ways you can save money in this aspect.
+Vehicles have come a long way in terms of fuel efficiency, but there are still a lot of ways you can save petrol and money in this aspect.

 If you seem to need petrol delivery in Dubai more often than not, you may need to reconsider how you maintain, use, and choose your vehicle.